-Chief Singh looked unamused.
+Captain Singh looked unamused.
 “I’ve already registered your complaint, Detective Perkins.
 My mind is made up, however.
 You have more than enough to keep you busy in Major Cases for now.”

 “I have prior knowledge of these incidents,” he said, ignoring Andreas and I like we weren’t even in the room.
 “I have more experience with the complexities of cases like this than a guy who’s been working Narcotics for most of his career and a complete newbie.
 Let the files stay in-house and I’ll get you answers, I swear.”

 “When will you do that?”
-Chief Singh demanded.
+Captain Singh demanded.
 “In between all the other homicides, suicides, and sexual assaults your team is supposed to be working on?
 Not to mention the kidnapping that just came your way, and that’s your priority as far as I’m concerned.
 You don’t have the people for this, George, and I don’t have any reason to wait for that to change.
 I’m handing them over.”

 “We’re done with this conversation.
 Leave, before I send you home early for listening at my door.”

 Detective Perkins’s jaw clenched.
 “I was just walking by, ma’am.
 Anyone else’ll tell you that too.”

 Captain Singh scoffed.
 “Oh, I bet they will too.
 Get out, Perkins.”

 He turned his glare on us, and if he’d been capable of killing us with his brain, we’d have keeled over right there.
 Then he left, and I exhaled a little more noisily than I’d intended to.